 It’s better to look ahead and prepare than to look back and regret.Jacqueline Joyner-Kersee

 Once you have an idea of where you want to go, now the real fun begins!
 I try to read as much as I can about a city, including the surrounding region.
 I find articles and websites online, of course.
-I watch YouTube videos and see what Rick Steves has to say about the place either from his PBS show or his very robust website.
+I watch YouTube videos and see what Rick Steves, Samantha Brown, and any number of other trusted travelers have to say about the place.
 I go to my folder of magazine articles I’ve torn out and filed over the years about places that looked interesting and see if there are any possibilities.
 And, I go to the good old bookstore and head straight to the travel section.
 Yes, it’s easier to go to Amazon and that’s certainly an option.
 But I like to flip through pages and compare guidebooks and maps, and most good bookstores (if you can find them anymore, but that’s another topic!) will have a nice selection.
 I love my Kindle, but I think reading about travel destinations is one of those topics that doesn’t fully translate to an e-reader format.

 When you have studied up a bit on your history and know the backgrounds of some of the places you are about to visit, it frees up your gray matter to actually absorb some details and be able to appreciate fully the wonder of whatever it is you’re looking at in the moment.
-Sometimes in this instagram-crazy, over-stylized world I feel like there are a lot of people who are only interested in seeing something because it will make a great insta-feed.
+Sometimes in this Instagram-crazy, over-stylized world I feel like there are a lot of people who are only interested in seeing something because it will make a great insta-feed.
 Sure, there’s nothing wrong with wanting to take amazing pictures.
-But if you come home with a bunch of pictures of cathedrals and monuments or other stuff that you saw a bunch of other tourists taking photos of so you figured it must be something important…well, what do you learn from that?
+But if you come home with a bunch of pictures of cathedrals and monuments or other stuff that you saw a bunch of other tourists taking photos of so you figured it must be something important, but you have no idea what it actually is…well, what do you learn from that?